-- Submission includes all required documentation: - Program Narrative, - Completed Chancellor's Office Template, - C-ID or ASSIST Articulation Information, as required by the TMC, and - COR for all courses included in major or area of emphasis. - Degree meets all standards as listed above.
+- Submission includes all required documentation: - Program Narrative, - o Completed Chancellor's Office Template, - o C-ID or ASSIST Articulation Information, as required by the TMC, and - o COR for all courses included in major or area of emphasis. - Degree meets all standards as listed above.
 Verification of meeting these standards is conducted through review of required documentation. - Degree is submitted with program goal of "Transfer."

-Program Narrative

-Only the Program Goals and Objectives and Catalog Description items are required for the Narrative.
+The College Name, Program Name, Program Goals and Objectives and Catalog Description are required for the Narrative.
 The catalog description must reflect the following: